This section provides the details of all the common components you use in

 - You can also add static dependent lookups to board cards.

-- You can add these attributes as columns in Grid view and in the flyout.
+- You can add these attributes as columns in Grid view and in the Details panel.
 You can also filter data based on the static dependent list lookups.Example:The Investment Stage of a project can be indicated with a static dependent lookup such asInvestment Stage > New Product Development > Maintain.

 Parameterized Lookup- Two lookup fields are connected by a passed parameter.
 Two lookups are defined as two separate attributes in the object and the value from one lookup will determine the available values in the second lookup.

-- Enabled parameterized lookups can be added to blueprints to be included in the Details panel.
+- Enabled parameterized lookups can be added to blueprints to be included in the Properties page.

 - You can also add parameterized lookups to board cards.